Types of Addiction People can become addicted to substances and to actions. I do not believe there is such a things as an ‘addictive personality’.

 They find problem solving easier and develop strategies for defeating their own addictive behaviours.

-Responsive Hypnotherapy is effective as it allows the addict to get truly involved in the treatment process.
+Flourish Programme is effective as it allows the addict to get truly involved in the treatment process.
 Hypnotherapy can only be effective for addiction is if the person being hypnotised genuinely wants to give up their addictive habits and behaviours.

 It is important to understand that hypnotherapy is not a cure-all for every addiction.
 It is particularly useful in helping recovered addicts stay on the right track.
 Hypnotherapy can be complementary to other treatments for addiction.